 Museum History

 - The building was completed in 1959 as one of the Ten Great Buildings in China to mark the celebration of the Nation's ten-year anniversary.
-Two separate museums used to occupy this building, namely the "Museum of the Chinese Revolution" and the "Nation Museum of Chinese History".
+Two separate museums used to occupy this building, namely the "Museum of the Chinese Revolution" and the "National Museum of Chinese History".
 They were merged in 2003 to form the current "National Museum of China".

 Entrance Ticket